TrueSunnyD/fivem-appearance/README.md

 # qbcore-fivem-appearance

 I take no credit for making this script.
-I just forked this script and am making the changes to my liking.
+I just forked this script and am making the changes to my liking. - TrueSunnyD

 Orginal Script + UI: https://forum.cfx.re/t/release-fivem-appearance/2438537